tekampa/website/content/home/teaching.md

 weight = 60

 +++
-I teach the following course at Baruch College, CUNY:
+I teach the following courses at Baruch College, CUNY:

 **Undergraduate:**

 - Real Estate Capital Markets

 - Real Estate Finance and Investment

+I received the Teaching Excellence Award for the 2020-2021 Academic Year.

 I was a Graduate Student Instructor for the following courses at UC Berkeley: